JohnFrickR/BookEasy/README.md

 ### Stretch Goals
 I want users to be able to log in and see their own book entries or log in and that's what gives them the editing abilities for the page.

+### What I Used
+I used bcrypt, dotenv, ejs, express, method-override, mongoose.

+### What I would do better
+I would like to add some better CSS styling, make user logins, and a shopping cart so it would be like a normal functioning site.
+I would add connections between the data models, right now I'm not sure how to do that.